-3.10 In October 2006 construction of the first two phases of the Parklands development (on the former Plysu and Nampak industrial site) began and 320 homes were constructed and sold by January 2014.
-Planning permission was granted for Phase 3 in November 2013; the completion of Phases 1, 2 and 3 will provide a further 167 dwellings.
+In October 2006 construction of the first two phases of the Parklands development (on the former Plysu and Nampak industrial site) began and 341 homes and were constructed and sold by January 2013.
+Planning permission for a further 51 dwellings (which will complete Phases 1, 2 and 3) has been granted and construction is under way.